 The Bethesda Child Development Center operates a pre-school and before and after school programs in the MOT community since September 2000.
-The programs follow an academic year schedule aligned with the local school district and a ten week summer session.
+The programs follow an academic year schedule aligned with the local school district and an eight week summer session.
 In order to ensure quality improvement for the children we serve, BCDC’s preschool and before and after school programs participate in the Delaware Stars for Early Success Program guided by the Delaware Institute of Excellence in Early Childhood Education at The University of Delaware.
 BCDC also values being an active member of the community by utilizing community resources such as participating in local events organized by Middletown Main Street.

 The vision of the Bethesda Child Development Center is to provide a well-planned program in a safe environment that engages children led by certified staff who are warm and nurturing and can adapt to a variety of children’s needs.
 The staff believes that the work they do with children is foundational and matters because it shapes the minds of children and the future of our community.
 Success with this work gives a sense of pride and accomplishment.
 The vision of the program is also one that will lead to the future by keeping up with current research and best practice in early childhood education.